 Vaccinated People Can Be Asymptomatic Carriers

-Researchers have noted a significant drop in viral load in people who were infected with SARS-CoV-2 in two to four weeks after receiving their first dose of the Pfizer vaccine, compared with those infected in the first two weeks after the injection3.
+With other variants, researchers noted a significant drop in viral load in people who were infected with SARS-CoV-2 in two to four weeks after receiving their first dose of the Pfizer vaccine, compared with those infected in the first two weeks after the injection11.
 The AstraZeneca trial also observed a larger reduction in viral load in a group of vaccinated participants than in the unvaccinated group12.
 On July 27th the CDC announced that people infected with the Delta variant can have high viral loads and are infecting others even after being fully vaccinated16.

 Low Limits of Detection Critical for Detection of Samples with Low Viral Loads